Iota-School/nonvisual_data_science/talking_to_your_data/sections/series.md

 - The `count` is the number of items in the series.
 - The `min` and `max` are the minimum and maximum values, respectively.
 - The `mean` is the average.
 - The `50%` is the same as the median, meaning the middlemost number.
-The `25%` and `75%` (twenty-fifth and seventy-fifth quartiles) are the numbers closest to the 25% and 75% mark in the dataset, or the median of the lower half and upper half of the data set, respectively.
+The `25%` and `75%` (twenty-fifth and seventy-fifth quartiles) are the numbers closest to the 25% and 75% mark in the dataset, or the median of the lower half and upper half of the dataset, respectively.
 - The `std` is the standard deviation.
-The standard deviation is a measure of how much variability is in the data set.
-If the number is low, most values in the data set are close to the average.
+The standard deviation is a measure of how much variability is in the dataset.
+If the number is low, most values in the dataset are close to the average.
 If the value is high, values in the data are more dispersed.

 ## What's the Deal with the Describe Method?